merzann/v2_creative_spark_images_photography_shop/README.md

   - ⬅ Go back button redirects to shopping bag.
   - Proceed to Secure Payment ➡ leads to Step 4: Payment.

+Responsive Layout:
+  - The order summary is split into a left (form data) and right (summary) column inside a Bootstrap card.
+On smaller screens, it stacks vertically.

+Individual Line Totals and Per-Unit Price Indication:
+  - Each product row shows the per-unit-price as well as the line total ensures price transparency and make it easy for the customer to identify and check their order's eligibilty for a discount.

+Discount Block Styling:
+  - Special offers are shown in banner-style including a row clearly stating the value saved.

+Responsive Layout with flex-wrap:
+  - The .flex-wrap class ensures that the summary adapts cleanly across screen sizes and prevents layout breakage.

+Subtotal, VAT, Shipping, and Total:
+  - Financial breakdown shown with precision (floatformat:2) and are visually separated for better readability.

+Floating "Secure Payment" Button:
+  - Final CTA button updates dynamically via JS, gets styling and icon to indicate secure checkout visually.

+Live Step Transition via AJAX:
+  - All content (including summary) is loaded using asynchronous requests (fetch()), allowing faster interaction without full reloads.

 ### Security & UX Defenses

 | Type                    | Feature                                                                       |